Texas man killed in eastern Kansas pickup crash

 WICHITA, Kan.
-(KSNW) — A Katy, Texas, man was killed in a pickup crash in Bourbon County early Saturday morning.
+(KSNW) — A Katy, Texas, man was killed in a pickup crash in Bourbon County on Saturday.

-The Kansas Highway Patrol Crash Log says the crash happened at 4:52 a.m. on Kansas Highway 7.
-Francisco Espinoza-Perez, 38, was driving north when he approached Kansas Highway 69 when he began rotating counter-clockwise while negotiating the curve.
+The Kansas Highway Patrol says the crash happened at 4:52 a.m. on Kansas Highway 7.
+Francisco Espinoza-Perez, 38, was driving north when he approached U.S. Highway 69 when he began rotating counter-clockwise while negotiating the curve.

-Espinoza-Perez failed to negotiate the curve, left the roadway, overturned and came to rest on the car’s top on Highway 69.
+Espinoza-Perez failed to negotiate the curve, left the roadway, overturned and came to rest on the truck’s top on northbound U.S. Highway 69.

 Espinoza-Perez was pronounced dead at the scene of the crash.